 But it’s what’s inside the DualSense that makes it really interesting.
 Haptic feedback replaces traditional rumble, allowing game developers to implement dynamic vibrations that immerse you more in their games.
 These can be as subtle as the pattering of raindrops, or as violent as the recoil of a shotgun.

 Then you’ve got the adaptive triggers, which can apply varying levels of force or tension depending on what’s happening in the game.
 Throw in a speaker much like the one found (but sadly underused) in the DualShock 4, motion controls and a touch bar, and you’ve got the most high-tech pad out there.
-You get one DualSense included when you buy a PS5, but if you’re looking to play any local multiplayer then you’ll want to pick up another.
+You get one DualSense included when you buy a PS5, but if you’re looking to play any local multiplayer, this is one of the best PS5 accessories going.

 The downside of having such a pad as fancy as the DualSense is that all that clever tech doesn’t half guzzle down juice.
 It’s a good idea, then, to get yourself a charging station so the controller has somewhere to live that’ll keep it charged up.